 For more information on the application procedure and prevailing eligibility criteria, please visit HDB InfoWEB at www.hdb.gov.sg.

-The Parenthood Provisional Housing Scheme (PPHS) provides rental flats at selected sites to first-timer married couples, who need interim housing to support their family needs while they wait for the completion of their new HDB flats.
+The Parenthood Provisional Housing Scheme (PPHS) provides rental flats at selected sites, at below market rates, to first-timer married couples, who need interim housing to support their family needs while they wait for the completion of their new HDB flats.

 To qualify for a PPHS flat, a married couple must:

 (a) have signed the Agreement for Lease of an uncompleted flat offered under the Build-To-Order (BTO) or Sale of Balance Flats (SBF) exercise;

 (b) form a first-timer citizen household in the BTO/SBF application;

 (c) not be owners of an existing HDB flat, except if they are co-owners of the existing flat with other family members and undertake to relinquish their ownership in the existing flat within six months after taking possession of the PPHS flat.

 The applicant must be a Singapore Citizen at the point of application for the PPHS or BTO/SBF flat.

 The applicant must be at least 21 years old at the point of application for the PPHS or BTO/SBF flat.

 There is no income ceiling for as the PPHS is intended to support the temporary housing needs of households who have booked an uncompleted BTO/SBF flat.